nishtha334/E-Commerce-Sales-Dashboard-/README.md

 The dashboard was developed using Microsoft Power BI.

 Power BI was used for:
-Data visualization
+Data visualization,
-KPI cards
+KPI cards,
-Interactive slicers
+Interactive slicers,
-Charts and graphs
+Charts and graphs,
-Data analysis
+Data analysis,
-Dashboard design
+Dashboard design,
-Business intelligence reporting
+Business intelligence reporting,
-Data Analysis Concepts
+Data Analysis Concepts.

 The project demonstrates concepts including:

-Data aggregation
+Data aggregation,
-KPI analysis
+KPI analysis,
-Category analysis
+Category analysis,
-Regional analysis
+Regional analysis,
-Profitability analysis
+Profitability analysis,
-Return analysis
+Return analysis,
-Payment-method analysis
+Payment-method analysis,
-Interactive filtering
+Interactive filtering,
-Business reporting
+Business reporting.

 Data Analysis

 The dashboard converts transactional/business data into aggregated measures that can be used for decision-making.

 Typical analytical dimensions used in the dashboard include:
-Category
+Category,
-Region
+Region,
-Shipping Method
+Shipping Method,
-Plan Type
+Plan Type,
-Payment Type
+Payment Type.

 The dashboard then evaluates business measures such as:
-Sales
+Sales,
-Quantity
+Quantity,
-Profit
+Profit,
-Orders
+Orders,
-Profit Margin
+Profit Margin,
-Return Rate
+Return Rate.

 This dimensional approach allows the same metrics to be analyzed from multiple perspectives.